Iraqi archaeologist, museums champion, dies at 80

 Born in Baghdad in 1938, al-Gailani received her PhD in archaeology from the University of London and resided in the U.K.

-Her family says she passed away on Friday in Amman, Jordan.
 She is survived by three daughters.